richcode43/C-Programming-branching/README.md

-This are my assignments on C Programming.
+These are my assignments on C Programming.